dmalt/meg_speech_decoding/README.md

 ## Launch

-Again, make sure `ossadtchi-ml-test-bench-speech` is the current working directory.
+Again, make sure `meg_speech_decoding` is the current working directory.

 Launch training for regression with: